 Setting Out On Another FTF Quest in Macau

-The newly published cache was located near the world famous Venetian Casino and Hard Rock Casino, on the growing strip of casinos in Macau.
+The newly published cache was located near the world-famous Venetian Casino and Hard Rock Casino, on the growing strip of casinos in Macau.
 Luckily, it wasn’t far away.
-So we hopped on the bus and headed over that way in hopes of a FTF.
+So we hopped on the bus and headed over that way in hopes of an FTF.

-We arrived with a real god feeling about this one.
+We arrived with a really good feeling about this one.
 “This is it.”
 I kept telling Liz.
 We talked about our different geocaching goals and accomplishments on the way over there, and it only built up our excitement even more.

 GC6437W – Casino Royale

 As we neared the GZ we noticed how new everything was.
-It was a brand new walkway, which is a good sign for a FTF possibility.
-We followed our Garmin and read the description on the cache page.
+It was a brand new walkway, which is a good sign for an FTF possibility.
+We followed our Garmin GPS and read the description on the cache page.
 We started searching right where we thought the cache would be.

 “Found it!”
 I told Liz.
 I quickly opened it.
-“Is is a clean log?”
+“Is it a clean log?”
 Liz asked.

 As I opened the cache and pulled out the log, I couldn’t say anything… I just started dancing.

 I was doing the FTF Dance.
 “YES!!!” we both said to each other.
 High fives and hugs were given.
 A geocaching goal was achieved.
-A FTF in a foreign country.
+An FTF in a foreign country.

 After many pictures and a short video re-enactment, we signed the log and replaced it with the hopes of it being discovered by many other cachers and travelers from around the world for years to come.